Areas of Expertise

 Jason’s career in environmental finance comes from a singular conviction: the environmental problems of today and tomorrow are too wicked to be limited to the tools of yesterday.
 At Quantified Ventures, he works to develop outcomes-based financing models that enable faster, more efficient compliance with existing regulations.
 His work has included developing pricing models for a financial mechanism that allows municipalities to pay for conservation practices on upstream farmland in Pennsylvania and Delaware; the design of a governance / financing entity for nature-based solutions to water quality problems on Cape Cod, MA; and the structuring of an Environmental Impact Bond to implement green infrastructure pilot projects in Hampton, VA.

-Jason earned a Master of Environmental Management from Duke University’s Nicholas School, where he was the inaugural Norm L. Christensen, Jr. Fellow.
 After achieving a grounding in environmental economics, policy, and law, he focused on studying water finance.
-He specifically was interested in how innovative financing mechanisms can be leveraged to make U.S. water infrastructure more resilient to both environmental and societal changes.
+He was specifically interested in how innovative financing mechanisms can be leveraged to make U.S. water infrastructure more resilient to both environmental and societal changes.
 Additionally, as a member of the Graduate & Professional Student Council, he led the establishment of the nation’s first student-government-financed fund for emergency personal travel.
 Jason’s other experiences include working on the U.S. Climate Policy team at Environmental Defense Fund, being a bookseller and later a finance associate at the iconic Politics & Prose bookstore in D.C., and writing for a local weekly newspaper in North Carolina.